 A travel pillow is one of your greatest travel accessories and not just the neck pillows, but a proper pillow.
 Good eye-shades are useful too because they will darken your world even if lights are on in the cabin.
 If I want to sleep, it is hard to beat the combination of noise-cancelling headphones playing gentle music, eyes shades and a comfortable pillow.

 Take a small toiletries bag with you.
 Mine contains lip balm, deodorant ( roll-on versions because aerosols are not permitted in the cabin), toothpaste and toothbrush.
 If on a very long flight I’ll bring a razor blade and a small bottle of shaving gel.
-I also bring a small hand sanitiser to use before eating meals.
-Remember that anything liquid needs to be smaller than 100ml and placed in a clear plastic bag for security screening.
+I also carry a small hand sanitiser to use before eating meals.
+Remember that anything liquid needs to be lower than 100ml and placed in a clear plastic bag for security screening.

 Flying with Children

 A child’s short attention span can make long haul flights a challenge.
 Many of the rules already listed above (snacks, electronic and non-electronic entertainment) also apply for children, but you may need more than just one option of each item instead.
-Remember to bring headphones if using a pad or another electronic item to keep the little ones entertained.
+Remember to bring headphones if using a pad or another electronic thing to keep the little ones entertained.
 Playing such items without headphones is inconsiderate to those sitting near you.
 Some airlines cater very well to children.
 When we travelled with our infant daughter to Europe, Emirates provided the following items to make the trip easier – small blanket, diaper changing kit (including wipes, soiled diaper bag, rash cream), bib, feeding spoon and 2 small toys (this is shown in the photo below).
-This, along with the choice of many children video channels on the IFE made our journey a lot more enjoyable.
+This, along with the choice of many children video channels on the IFE, made our journey a lot more enjoyable.

 Airport toilets are a hit and miss affair.
 To avoid them use the toilet on the plane.
 If you decide to have a toilet break after you land with an international flight, that delay will cause you to be at the back of the passport control queue – not a good thing.
-Best to take a toilet break about an hour before landing, because if you try to do so closer to landing there will be longer toilet queues or the toilets will be closed for use.
+Best to take a toilet break about an hour before landing, because if you try to do so closer to landing, there will be longer toilet queues or the toilets will be closed for use.